thesalegroup/restorm/docs/Reference/Configuration.md

 The path itself is allowed to contain placeholders for values of an entity.
-For example if you get a "get" endpoint that requires the "ID" of an entity to be included in the path then you can use the parameters syntax to tell restorm to include that "ID" in the path:
+For example if you get a "get" endpoint that requires the "ID" of an entity to be included in the path then you can use the parameters syntax to tell RESTORM to include that "ID" in the path:

 ```